 Requests for Postponements

 You may request a postponement of your service one time and that postponement cannot exceed 90 calendar days from your original date of service.
-If your currently scheduled service date is more than 5 business days out, you may request to postpone your jury service by completing your questionnaire and submitting it to our office, or by calling our automated system at (559) 675-4977 or 1(888) 533-5221.
-If your currently scheduled service date is in 5 business days or less, you will need to contact our office at (559) 416-5570 or email your request to email@example.com.
+If your currently scheduled service date is more than 5 business days out, you may request to postpone your jury service by completing your Juror Questionnaire online or by calling our automated system at (559) 675-4977.
+If your currently scheduled service date is in 5 business days or less, you will need to contact our office at (559) 416-5570 or email your request to firstname.lastname@example.org.

 Postponement requests for up to 90 calendars days are usually granted, providing it is your first postponement.
 You must select a Tuesday within 90 calendar days of your original service date.
-Please keep in mind that you may be called in to serve on Tuesday, Wednesday, or Thursday of the week you select and will need to call or check the court’s website for your reporting instructions until you have been directed to report for jury service or have been released.
+Please keep in mind that you may be called in to serve on Tuesday, Wednesday, Thursday or Friday of the week you select, and will need to call for your reporting instructions until you have been directed to report for jury service or have been released.